Sunday, June 27, 2010

 I poked around at the site for a while after I saw to the jump-starters, taking a few pix of my field setup and those of my mates with the el cheapo digital camera I’d picked up the previous day.
 Didn’t stay long, though.
 Shortly after noon, the temperature had climbed past 90F on its way to a high of 94 for the day, which, while not a record by any means, is still a mite high even for Chiefland in the first half of May.
 As predicted, my fellow observers had better sense than to wander the field in the heat; most were inside their tents, RVs, or trailers.
 With nobody to annoy, I headed back to town.

 I made one stop before the motel, my favorite Chiefland eatery, Bar-B-Q Bill’s.
-As I have said before, not only does this restaurant feature great barbeque in the deep south tradition, their prices are laughable, with fewer than 15 George Washingtons getting you a huge helping of beef or pork, beans, fries, coleslaw, garlic bread, salad bar (good one), and coke or sweet tea.
+As I have said before, not only does this restaurant feature great barbeque in the deep south tradition, their prices are laughable, with fewer than 15 George Washingtons getting you a huge helping of beef or pork, beans, fries, coleslaw, garlic bread, the salad bar (a good one), and coke or sweet tea.

 It was after six before I awoke, but that did not induce me to start rushing around.
 I wasn’t in much of a hurry, since those dratted clouds were still obscuring the sky.
 Maybe they weren’t as thick, and maybe I was seeing the occasional blue, but it was sure there wouldn’t be much to do for a while.
 I didn’t arrive onsite till 7:30 p.m., and, even then, me and my mates spent quite a bit of time cooling our heels waiting for and hoping for clearing.